 At a Glance

-• Company: Be part of the South East Coast Ambulance Service NHS Foundation Trust, dedicated to patient care.
+- Company: Join South East Coast Ambulance Service, a trusted NHS Foundation committed to high-quality urgent care.

-• Benefits: Enjoy flexible full-time or part-time contracts with additional pay for unsocial hours.
+- Benefits: Enjoy flexible working hours, competitive salary, and additional pay for unsocial hours.

-• Why this job: Make a real impact in emergency care while developing your clinical skills in a supportive environment.
+- Why this job: Be part of a dynamic team making a real impact in emergency healthcare while developing your skills.

-• Qualifications: Must be a registered Paramedic or Nurse with at least two years of clinical experience.
+- Qualifications: Must be a registered Nurse or Paramedic with at least two years' experience in urgent care.

 South East Coast Ambulance Service NHS Foundation Trust (SECAmb) has a vision to ‘support our staff to provide a caring, high quality and efficient urgent and emergency care service to our communities’.
 We are rated ‘Good’ for care by the Care Quality Commission and while the other areas under their most recent report require improvement, our aim is to continually improve and to reach outstanding across all areas of the Trust.